Anthony Quayle: Early life

+During the Second World War, he served in the Royal Artillery.
+Having joined as a gunner (i.e. private), he attended the 70th Coast Defence Training Regiment and was commissioned second lieutenant on 7 January 1940.
+He was made one of the area commanders of the Auxiliary Units in Northumberland.
+The units were "stay-behind forces" in case of a German invasion.

-Later he joined the Special Operations Executive (SOE) and served as a liaison officer with the partisans in Albania (reportedly, his service with the SOE seriously affected him, and he never felt comfortable talking about it).
+Later Quayle joined the Special Operations Executive (SOE) and served as a liaison officer with the partisans in Albania.
+Reportedly, his service with the SOE seriously affected him and he never felt comfortable talking about it.
 He described his experiences in a fictional form in Eight Hours from England.

 He was an aide to the Governor of Gibraltar at the time of the air crash of General Władysław Sikorski's aircraft on 4 July 1943.
 He wrote of his Gibraltar experience in his second novel On Such a Night, published by Heinemann.

+By the end of the war, he held the rank of temporary major.
+In May 1946, it was published that he had been mentioned in despatches "in recognition of gallant and distinguished services in the Mediterranean Theatre".

 Career

+Theatre

 From 1948 to 1956 Quayle directed at the Shakespeare Memorial Theatre, and laid the foundations for the creation of the Royal Shakespeare Company.
 His own Shakespearian roles included Falstaff, Othello, Benedick in Much Ado About Nothing, Henry VIII and Aaron in Titus Andronicus with Laurence Olivier; he played Mosca in Ben Jonson's Volpone; and he also appeared in contemporary plays.
 He played the role of Moses in Christopher Fry's play The Firstborn, in a production starring opposite Katharine Cornell.
 He also made an LP with Cornell, in which he played the role of poet Robert Browning in The Barretts of Wimpole Street.